claraworkman/containerized-sterling-labs/Containerized-Sterling-B2Bi-Lab-1/b2bi-lab-day-1.md

 2.21.
 Use the OpenShift credentials provided

-### Log into OpenShift using command line through the Bastion Server
+### Log into OpenShift using command line through the Bastion Server (if you haven't done so)
 2.22.
 In the OpenShift console click on kube:admin in the top right corner

 2.23.
 Click on "copy log in command"